AmlanJSarmah/dirkill/README.md

 ![Screenshot (12)](https://user-images.githubusercontent.com/99042379/161427044-4abb5808-cbff-44cd-8c78-43830b06b2ce.png)

 ### Installation
-The process of installation is very simple just install clone the project files navigate to the location where the directory is stored and go to the **src** folder and execute **dirkill.py** by typing.
+The process of installation is very simple just install or clone the project files navigate to the location where the directory is stored and go to the **src** folder and execute **dirkill.py** by typing.

 For Windows